Nominate for Council

 - WALGA President Karen Chappel AM JP

-- Acting Electoral Commissioner Dennis O’Reilly
+- Acting Electoral Commissioner Dennis O’Reilly.

 Watch the Webinar